sveyret/kema/README.md

     cp po/${LINGUAS}.mo /usr/share/locale/${LINGUAS}/LC_MESSAGES/kema.mo
     mkdir -p /var/lib/kema

-It is also recommanded to install _genkernel_ package if you need it to provide _initramfs_.
+It is also recommanded to install _genkernel_ package if you need it to provide an _initramfs_.

 # Usage

 Before using kema, ensure that configuration file /etc/kema/kema.conf matches your needs.
 The default configuration file contains self-explanatory comments.

+## Upgrade

 When upgrading a kernel for the first time with kema, you may need to specify the version of the kernel you want to use: